heztet/phoenixclub/README.md

 # To Do for v1.1
 - [ ] Better form validation messages
 - [ ] Put footer information in header
+- [ ] Better grid system for forms (make most of the form elements way smaller for large screens)

 # Why Codeigniter?
 Originally I was going to build a Rails app, but Purdue's web servers only support mysql and PHP.
 I chose Codeigniter because it was the simplest PHP framework to use; I only had to download it and put it in the proper folder.